 Madrid’s Pride is Among the Biggest and Best in the World

-Madrid has held its annual gay pride march and celebration now for 40 years and 2017 marks a milestone.
-Madrid will host the official 2017 World Pride from June 23rd to July 2nd and this event is expected to draw crowds from around the world.
-As a way to unite the global pride movement, World Pride has now been hosted for more than a decade in various cities around the World including Rome, Jerusalem, London, Toronto and now Madrid.
+Madrid has held its annual gay pride march and celebration now for 40 years and 2017 marked a milestone.
+Madrid hosted the official 2017 World Pride from June 23rd to July 2nd and this event drew crowds from around the world.
+As a way to unite the global pride movement, World Pride has now been hosted for more than a decade in various cities around the world including Rome, Jerusalem, London, Toronto and now Madrid.
 Madrid Pride is already a great experience attracting more than 1.5 million attendees annually.
 It’s the largest pride event in Europe and the 2nd in the world.
 The experience is one of a kind and it has the full energy of the entire city behind it.
-WorldPride is on track to be bigger and better than ever and the city is expecting upwards of 3 million LGBTQA+ people to attend the 10-day event.
-The pride parade itself is of course the highlight and it’s not just for watching, you can even join in yourself.
-Simply find your favorite truck playing the best music and take up a spot behind and walk, march or dance your way to the finish.
+WorldPride was bigger and better than ever and the city drew upwards of 3 million LGBTQA+ people attending the 10-day event.

 LGBT Rights and Protections